The Borderlands Partnership is working together to deliver transformative change across the region to maximise the benefits of inclusive growth.

 As part of the next stage of the deal process, a formal Partnership Board will be established, which will include the five local authority leaders, a private sector representative from a to be established Economic Forum, and advisors from both governments and other private and public bodies.

-The full Heads of Terms document is available to download here.
+The full Heads of Terms document is available to download below

-The Borderlands Partnership is holding its second Borderlands Conference on Monday 25 November 2019 at Slaley Hall, Hexham, NE47 0BX.
+The Borderlands Partnership held its second Borderlands Conference on Monday 25 November 2019 at Slaley Hall, Hexham.